 A decade ago, there was a great debate about the differences between HTTP and HTTPS and why they even mattered.
 Today, businesses have realized the benefits of adopting HTTPS for their websites and transactions.

-HTTPS is a more secure technology and has become the standard way of sending web traffic, Digital Trends noted in February.
-Indeed, Troy Hunt, a web security specialist who often blogs about the cybersecurity vulnerabilities of popular software products and platforms (and who runs one of BizTech’s Must-Read Small Business IT blogs), wrote in January that “HTTPS adoption has now reached the moment of critical mass where it’s gathering enough momentum that it will very shortly become ‘the norm’ rather than the exception it so frequently was in the past.”
+HTTPS is a more secure technology and has become the standard way of sending web traffic, Digital Trends notes.
+Indeed, Troy Hunt, a web security specialist who often blogs about the cybersecurity vulnerabilities of popular software products and platforms, writes that “HTTPS adoption has now reached the moment of critical mass where it’s gathering enough momentum that it will very shortly become ‘the norm’ rather than the exception it so frequently was in the past.”

 Digital Trends adds: “Last October, Mozilla recorded that more than half of its page loads were encrypted with HTTPS while many major sites, such as Twitter and Facebook, are using HTTPS by default.
 Another security researcher, Scott Helme, found that of the top million sites listed on Alexa, 18.4 percent are redirecting users’ browsers from HTTP to HTTPS.
 Granted, 18.4 percent may not seem like a huge segment but that’s more than double the percentage from August 2015.”